 Examples: AMD, ICSC, Disorders of the vitreous, retina, choroid, sclera, and optic nerve

-Category C: Related Systemic Disease (minimum of 2 topics, e.g. I & III)
+Category C: Related Systemic Disease (minimum of 1 topic)

-Topic II.
-Oral Pharmaceuticals-Diagnosis and treatment of disease by candidate with prescription oral medication, Diagnosis and management of an adverse reaction to a systemic medication, or Clinical ocular toxicology case
+Examples: Diagnosis and treatment of disease with prescription oral medication, diagnosis and management of an adverse reaction to a systemic medication, or clinical ocular toxicology case

 CASE REPORT INSTRUCTIONS FOR DIPLOMATE CANDIDATES